How Do Air Miles Work?! A BEGINNERS GUIDE

 *I use the Amex Platinum.
 But if you use my link for any of the cards you get 1000 to 5,000 air miles on top of the normal referral bonus.
 Yaaay!
 Just select the card you want at the bottom of the page.

-Use THIS LINK, and if you want to choose a different card but still want the extra referral bonus miles, click in the top left-hand corner where it says “View all cards with a referral offer
+If you’re in the UK, use THIS LINK, and if you want to choose a different card but still want the extra referral bonus miles, click in the top left-hand corner where it says “View all cards with a referral offer“

 An Idiot’s Guide to Air Miles and Travel Hacking (from the UK & Beyond)